 where the summation runs over all sublattices $i$, $n_i\equiv\sum_{\tau,s}n_{i,\tau,s}$, and $n_{i,\tau,s}$ is the electron density operator for $i$-th sublattice, $s$ spin and $\tau$ valley.
 The local spin density operator is $\mathbf{S}_{i,\tau}=\sum_{s,s'}c^\dagger_{i,\tau,s} \mathbf{s} c_{i,\tau,s'}$.
 The first term is the spin-valley $SU(4)$ invariant repulsive interaction, and $V$ represents the difference between the intra-valley and inter-valley repulsions which breaks $SU(4)$ symmetry into $SO(4)\simeq SU(2)^{K}_s\times SU(2)^{K'}_s$, and the last term is the Hund's coupling which further reduce the symmetry into total spin $SU(2)_s$ symmetry.
 We restrict our model to local onsite terms due to large separation between the low-energy sites $A_1$ and $B_N$.
 As a result, it is justified to exclude the interlayer and inter-sublattice interactions.
 The Hamiltonian was solved by the self-consistent Hartree-Fock methods.
 For numerical calculations, we choose $U=40~\text{eV}\cdot\mathcal{A}_u$, $V=-U/5$ and the momentum cut-off $\Lambda=0.16/a_0$, with $a_0$ the lattice constant of graphene and $\mathcal{A}_u$ as area of the unit cell.
 More numerical results for other parameters are listed in Supplementary Material~\cite{supple}.

-{\emph{Analysis.}} We start by analyze all possible broken symmetry states before presenting the numerical results.
+\emph{Analysis.} We start by analyzing all possible broken symmetry states before presenting the numerical results.
 By focusing on the low-energy physics, these broken symmetry states are characterized by the mass term (i.e., the potential difference between $A_1$ and $B_N$) chosen separately for ($K\uparrow$), ($K\downarrow$), ($K'\uparrow$), and ($K'\downarrow$) flavors~\cite{nandkishore2010,zhang2011,jung2011}.
-Without breaking spin $SU(2)_s$ and valley $U(1)_v$ symmetry, there are $16$ distinct states depending on the sign of mass term, $m\varrho_z$.
-We categorize these 16 states into three distinct groups according to their net charge polarization, which is proportional to the sum over the spin valley of the sign of $m$.
+Without breaking spin $SU(2)_s$ and valley $U(1)_v$ symmetries, there are $16$ distinct states depending on the sign of the mass term, $m\varrho_z$.
+We categorize these 16 states into three distinct groups according to their net layer polarization, which is proportional to the sum over the spin valley of the sign of $m$.
 The first group exhibits full layer polarization (LP), characterized by the four flavors has the same sign of mass term.
 The second group has partial layer polarization (QAH with $\mathcal{C}=N$) with the sign of one flavor is opposite that of the others.
-And the third group has zero polarization and are likely to be the ground state in the absence of gate displacement field, which includes QAH state ($\mathcal{C}=2N$) with mass term $\tau_z\varrho_z$, LAF state with mass term $s_z\varrho_z$ and quantum spin Hall (QSH) state with mass $\tau_zs_z\varrho_z$.
+And the third group has zero polarization and is likely to be the ground state in the absence of a gate displacement field, which includes the QAH state ($\mathcal{C}=2N$) with mass term $\tau_z\varrho_z$, the LAF state with mass term $s_z\varrho_z$ and the quantum spin Hall (QSH) state with mass $\tau_zs_z\varrho_z$.